espressomd/espresso/doc/sphinx/introduction.tex.rst

 On units
 --------

-What is probably one of the most confusing subjects for beginners of is, that does not predefine any units.
-While most MD programs specify a set of units, like, for example, that all lengths are measured in Ångström or nanometers, times are measured in nano- or picoseconds and energies are measured in :math:`\mathrm{kJ/mol}`, does not do so.
+What is probably one of the most confusing subjects for beginners of |es| is, that |es| does not predefine any units.
+While most MD programs specify a set of units, like, for example, that all lengths are measured in Ångström or nanometers, times are measured in nano- or picoseconds and energies are measured in :math:`\mathrm{kJ/mol}`, |es| does not do so.

 Instead, the length-, time- and energy scales can be freely chosen by the user.
 Once these three scales are fixed, all remaining units are